 7) Great Public Transportation and one of Europe’s Best Airports

 Most European cities have great public transportation and Athens’ is on par with Berlin and London.
-Athens had a new state of the art international airport, subway line and coastal tram line built prior to the 2004 Olympics and this shows in terms of ease of getting to and from the airport and around the city itself in speed and comfort.
+Athens had a new state of the art international airport, subway line and coastal tram line built prior to the 2004 Olympics.
 Public transportation in Athens busts the myth that the city is a backwards and inconvenient place to visit.
-Athens is super easy to get around and very tourist friendly, as electronic metro boards and announcements alternate between Greek and English.
+Athens is easy to get around and very tourist friendly, as electronic metro boards and announcements alternate between Greek and English.
 Despite the Greek alphabet, Athens is a great city to visit for English speakers.

-Play the credit card points game to earn free flights with everyday spending.
+Play the credit card points game to earn dirt cheap international flights with everyday spending.
 There’s really no catch as long as you’re responsible with credit.
-We love taking advantage of credit card bonus sign ups and Chase is one of our favorite cards for the flexibility!
+We take advantage of credit card bonus sign ups on a variety of cards we cycle through.
+This saves us thousands each year on travel.
+If you need tips on this email email@example.com and I can assist you in saving big money on travel!

 Greece’s Economic Crisis